-Member equity is the essential tool for Farmers EC to build, maintain and upgrade the facilities necessary to provide you the reliable, low-cost electric service you have become accustomed to receiving.
-Retirement of Capital Credits is a return of member-furnished capital.
-Farmers EC is a not-for profit electric cooperative, so any money left over after paying for all operating costs for the fiscal year is returned to our members.
-In 2008 almost 40,000 Farmers EC members past and present received Capital Credit checks.
+Member equity—your money—is the essential tool Farmers EC uses to build, maintain, and upgrade the facilities necessary to provide you the reliable, low-cost electric service you expect.
+Farmers EC is a not-for profit electric cooperative, so any money left over after paying for all operating costs is returned to our members.

-“On behalf of the Farmers Electric Cooperative board of directors, it’s a privilege for Farmers to issue Capital Credit checks,” said Mark Stubbs, General Manger.
-"It clearly demonstrates our commitment to our members.”
+“On behalf of the Farmers Electric Cooperative Board of Directors, it’s a privilege for Farmers EC to issue Capital Credits Member Bonus checks,” said Mark Stubbs, General Manager.
+“It clearly demonstrates our commitment to our members.”

-Step 3: Capital Credits are retired at the discretion of the Board of Directors, and as the financial conditions of the cooperative allows.
-Capital Credits are your investment in Farmers Electric Cooperative and our goal is to return them to you on a reasonable and systematic basis.
-When the board of directors determines the cooperative has met its financial requirements, they may decide to “retire” (pay) the Capital Credits to our members.
+Step 3: Capital Credit Member Bonuses are “retired” (paid) at the discretion of the Board of Directors, and as the financial conditions of the cooperative allow.
+Our goal is to return your allocation to you on a reasonable and systematic basis, once the board determines the cooperative has met its financial requirements.